geymed/octostar/CONTRIBUTING.md

 <a name="raising-issues"></a>
 ## Reporting An Issue

-If you're about to raise an issue because think you've found a problem with Octostar, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.
+If you're about to raise an issue because think you've found a problem with Constella, or you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 The GitHub issue tracker is the preferred channel for [bug reports](#bugs),